 The instructions on how to calibrate for many major head units are included in the following article:

-An error code may be displayed if resetting the zero reset fails.
-Please note the possible error codes below and corrective action that should be taken.
+An error code may be displayed if the zero reset fails.
+Please note the possible error codes below and the corrective action that should be taken.
+Note that these are typical codes used on Garmin devices, so they may vary slightly depending on head unit manufacturer.

 Rotate the power meter to re-awaken it and ensure the power meter is paired/connected to your head unit and re-attempt the zero reset